melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 This should open up a new window.
 Towards the top left we have the selection, for the 'Selection modifiers' tick 'Backbone'.
 In the top right, click **“RMSD”**.

 When you do so, it will calculate the RMSD, of the protein backbone over the course of the simulation.
-The average value can be quite large depending on how much you selection drifts through space.
+The average value can be quite large depending on how much your selection drifts through space.
 At this point nothing has changed in the trajectory yet.

 Next, click the **“ALIGN”** button.
-This will translate each frame to minimize the RMSD of the selection based on the first frame, (In this case, our original input files).
+This will translate each frame to minimize the RMSD of the selection based on the first frame (in this case, our original input files).

-In other word, the protein has been centered on a reference frame, but now the water box appears to rotate about the axis.
+In other words, the protein has been centered on a reference frame, but now the water box appears to rotate about the axis.
 This makes it much more useful for analysis.

 Click **“RMSD”** again and you'll see the value becomes much smaller.

 You may notice that the loop regions (residues 45 to 55) of the HIV protease dimer almost come apart in the longer simulations.
 This is an important part of the HIV protease kinetics, as the loops need to open for the substrate to enter the active site.
 We are getting a glimpse here of proteins in action.

 ### b) Using Volmap to map ligand density.

-Now that we have a nicely centered protein data set we can do something useful like plot the water density.
+Now that we have a nicely centered protein dataset we can do something useful like plot the water density.
 In the VMD main panel, open:

-> Extensions → Analysis → VolMap Tool.
+> Extensions → Analysis → VolMap Tool

 A new VolMap window should open up.

-In the selection box type: “water” and tick the box “compute for all frames”.
+In the selection box type: “water” and tick the box “compute for all frames”, click "Create Map".

 This will calculate a density map based on your water selection and create a new graphical selection.
 You should see a big white box around your molecule.
 Open up your graphical selection window and select the new **“Isosurface”** representation.
 Under the “Draw style” tab use the Isovalue slider to scale back the density to just a few points.